Should We Write Code for LLMs Now?

 What LLM-Friendly Code Looks Like

 Explicit over implicit.
-LLMs struggle with implicit context.
-They can't infer your team's unwritten conventions.
+LLMs can't infer your team's unwritten conventions.
 They don't know that processData in your codebase specifically means "validate, transform, and persist to the write-through cache."
 Explicit naming, explicit contracts, explicit intent.
 This is just good code.

 Verbose, descriptive variable names. userAuthenticationTokenExpirationTimestamp is better than exp for an LLM.
 It's also better for any human who didn't write the original code.
 The era of clever abbreviations should have ended years ago.

 Heavy use of types.
-Type annotations give LLMs structural information that helps them reason about code correctly.
 A function signature with full type annotations is a contract that constrains the space of valid completions.
 The LLM doesn't have to guess what your function accepts and returns.
 Neither does the next engineer.

 Structured comments that describe intent.
-Not comments that describe what the code does (the code already does that).
-Comments that explain why.
+Not comments that describe what the code does (the code already does that), but comments that explain why.
 What business requirement drove this decision.
 What invariant this maintains.
 What would break if you changed it.

 Smaller functions with clear contracts.
 A 200-line function that does six things is hard for both humans and LLMs.
-A function that does one thing, with a clear name and typed inputs/outputs, is easy for everyone.
-This isn't new advice.
-But the LLM era makes it more important because LLMs use function boundaries as semantic units.
+A function that does one thing, with a clear name and typed inputs and outputs, is easy for everyone.
+Not new advice, but the LLM era makes it more important because LLMs use function boundaries as semantic units.

 None of this is controversial.
-It's the intersection of "clean code" principles with LLM-optimization, and it turns out to be a large overlap.
-Which is encouraging.
+It's the intersection of "clean code" principles with LLM-optimization, and the overlap turns out to be large.

 Where It Diverges

-But there are areas where human readability and LLM-readability pull in different directions:
+There are areas where human readability and LLM-readability pull in different directions.

 Nesting depth.
-Humans lose track of deeply nested control flow.
-Three levels of nesting and most people are squinting.
-LLMs handle deeply nested logic more consistently than humans, at least within typical function lengths.
+Three levels of nesting and most humans are squinting.
+LLMs handle deeply nested logic more consistently, at least within typical function lengths.
 (This isn't absolute.
 Very long functions still exceed context windows, and models can lose track of deeply nested state in pathological cases.
 But within the 50-line functions most style guides recommend, nesting depth isn't the bottleneck for models that it is for human readers.)
-An early-return style that's optimized for human scanning might actually be worse for LLM comprehension in some cases, because it distributes exit conditions across the function body.
+An early-return style optimized for human scanning might actually be worse for LLM comprehension, because it distributes exit conditions across the function body.

 Whitespace and visual grouping.
 Humans use blank lines, alignment, and visual rhythm to parse code.
-We group related statements with vertical space.
-We align similar expressions to make patterns visible.
+We group related statements with vertical space and align similar expressions to make patterns visible.
 LLMs don't care.
-A wall of text is the same as beautifully formatted code to a model that tokenizes it into subword units.
-Every blank line is a wasted token in a context window.
+A wall of text reads the same as beautifully formatted code to a model that tokenizes it into subword units, and every blank line is a wasted token in a context window.

 DRY vs. explicit repetition.
 Humans love abstractions.
 We extract shared logic, create helper functions, build layers.
-DRY is sacred.
-But abstractions require navigating indirection.
-An LLM processing a single file benefits from seeing the full logic inline rather than chasing through three layers of abstraction.
+But abstractions require navigating indirection, and an LLM processing a single file benefits from seeing the full logic inline rather than chasing through three layers.
 Sometimes repeating yourself makes code more LLM-legible.

 The Counterargument

-Code is not just instructions for machines.
-It's a communication medium between humans.
+The other side is strong.
+Code is not just instructions for machines, it's a communication medium between humans.
 When I review a pull request, I'm not just checking correctness.
 I'm building a mental model of what the author intended, evaluating whether their approach is maintainable, considering how future engineers will interact with this code.
-That process depends on readability conventions that have been refined over decades.
+That process depends on readability conventions refined over decades.

 If you optimize for LLM consumption at the expense of human readability, you lose things that matter:

 Code review becomes mechanical.
-If the code is verbose, fully annotated, but optimized for machine parsing, human reviewers will skim it rather than engaging with it.
+If the code is verbose, fully annotated, and optimized for machine parsing, human reviewers will skim it rather than engaging with it.
 The collaborative aspect of code review degrades.

 Onboarding gets harder.
 New engineers learn by reading code.
 If the codebase is structured for LLM consumption with full repetition and minimal abstraction, it's harder for a human to build the conceptual model of how the system works.
 Abstractions exist partly to help humans think in layers.

 Shared understanding erodes.
 A team's codebase is a shared artifact that embodies collective decisions.
 When everyone can read and understand the code, you get alignment.
-When the code is optimized for a machine intermediary, that shared understanding becomes mediated by tools.
-You understand the code through the LLM, not directly.
+When the code is optimized for a machine intermediary, you understand the code through the LLM rather than directly.
 That's a dependency with costs.

 These are legitimate concerns.
 I don't dismiss them.